mhatresahil/chess/README.md

 Installation :
 We used python code.
 To run the code we need to install the dependencies:
-Write "pip install chess" in command prompt to install the chess library
+Write "pip install chess" in command prompt to install the chess library then "brew install stockfish" for evaluation result. (in mac) If you are using any other operating system, download stockfish for your os from https://stockfishchess.org/download/

 Explanation of how to run the computer experiments: